What is the software development process and how can it be improved?

 Przemek Lewandowski, CTO at Sunscrapers

-The definition of Done is a set of criteria that ensure all the tasks are truly done when they're completed in terms of functionality and quality.
-For example, a definition of done can be set of rules like the feature is implemented, the unit tests are passed, the documentation is ready, the feature has been reviewed by the QA, the code is in the master branch, the code is deployed to production.
+The definition of “Done” is a set of criteria that ensure all the tasks are genuinely done when they're completed in terms of functionality and quality.
+For example, a definition of “done” can be a set of rules like the feature is implemented, the unit tests are passed, the documentation is ready, the QA has reviewed the feature, the code is in the master branch, and the code is deployed to production.

-By developing a common definition of Done, you will make sure that everyone on your team knows what it means when another team member says that they're done with a feature.
+By developing a standard definition of “Done”, you will ensure that everyone on your team knows what it means when another team member says they're done with a feature.
 It's a battle-tested project management practice.

-Such explicit criteria for completion will also reduce the number of situations where your team needs to reopen already completed tasks because of unmet criteria repeatedly.
+Such explicit criteria for completion will also reduce the number of situations where your team needs to reopen already completed tasks because of unmet criteria.
 It's better to spend some more time and complete a task once rather than having to revisit it several times to make fixes.

 Build communication practices